 The developers of WordPress core feel that WordPress should work without much configuration on the user’s end.
 The configuration is the code, and for those who are not code savvy, this is what makes WordPress easy to use, once you start using it.
 All software requires some getting used to when you use it for the first time.

-A common complaint of WordPress user’s after installing WordPress is that the admin area, the dashboard, is completely overwhelming.
+A common complaint of WordPress user’s after installing their WordPress theme, the admin area, the dashboard, is completely overwhelming.
 I agree.
 It was when I first started using it.
-But after a while you remember the functions because you use them repeatedly.
+But after a while, you remember the functions because you use them repeatedly.

 When you are inside the admin dashboard you have to begin by using the icons.
 You will find an explanation with each command.
 We’re pretty much used to using software.
 You place your mouse over the icon and the tool function will tell you what the icon does.